 With new forms of deadly diseases and other problems continuing to plague man’s existence, finding effective medical interventions and relevant solutions had never been more important.
 This is among the reasons why empirical research had assumed a more prominent role in today’s society.

 This article was able to discuss the different empirical research methods, the steps for conducting empirical research, the empirical research cycle, and notable examples.
-All of these contribute to support the larger societal cause to help understand how the world really works and make it a better place.
+All of these contribute to supporting the larger societal cause to help understand how the world really works and make it a better place.
+Furthermore, being factually accurate is a big part of the criteria of good research, and it serves as the heart of empirical research.